Setting boundaries

 2023: Trench J, with the northern boundary wall pictured top, curving around Structure Five. (📷 Tom O’Brien)

-It may be that the extra masonry was added after the wall had been partially dismantled – perhaps an attempt to monumentalise the original construction?
+Around the entrance the wall had been increased in width to six metres.
+While this could have been a visual enhancement to accentuate the entrance, it may be that the extra masonry could have been added after the wall had been partially dismantled – perhaps an attempt to monumentalise the original construction.

-The exterior – the side viewed from outside the Ness complex – saw carefully selected, large, rectangular sandstone blocks used at its base with regular courses of quarried stone above.
+There was also a notable difference between the two wall faces.
+The outer – the side viewed from the exterior of the complex – saw carefully selected, large, rectangular sandstone blocks used at its base with regular courses of quarried stone above.

-This is in sharp contrast to the inner wall face, which featured irregularly coursed stone – the building material of random size and, occasionally, irregularly shaped.
+In sharp contrast, the inner wall face featured irregularly coursed stone – the building material of random size and, occasionally, irregularly shaped.

-Interestingly, it is also markedly different what we see with the buildings, where the outer masonry is inferior to that found in the interior.
+Interestingly, it was also markedly different to what we saw with the buildings, where the outer masonry was inferior to that found in the interior.

 The 'Great Wall of Brodgar' in 2021, curving around Structure Five's northern end (left) before coming to an abrupt stop.
 (Sigurd Towrie)